basaks/geo-sampling/README.md

 ## Environment

-R 3.4 version (later versions should be fine)
+R 3.4 (later versions should be fine)

 ## Requirements